rdebath/Brainfuck/README.md

   * ook.l -- A program in Lex that interprets about 20 different trivial BF substitutions (including Ook).
   * ook.pl -- A perl program to interpret Ook.
   * petooh.rb -- A Ruby problem to interpret 'Petooh'
+  * pikalang.rb -- A 'Pikalang' interpreter in Ruby.
   * pogaack.pl -- A Perl program to interpret 'Pogaack'
   * profilebf.c -- A BF interpreter for counting and measuring Brainfuck.
   * proton.c -- Another component interpreter for Tritium.
   * spoon.rb -- A 'Spoon' interpreter in Ruby.
+  * trixy.c -- Conversion of Brainfuck to EXCON, ABCD, Binerdy and Tick.
+  * txtbf.b -- A BF program to generate BF programs that output specific text strings.
   * txtbf.c -- A program to generate BF programs that output specific text strings.
   * zero.rb -- A Ruby program to interpret 'Zerolang'.